 *If you have studied your entire Bachelor's programme in Sweden and all of your academic credits are in Ladok, you do not have to submit transcripts or your diploma when applying for a Master's programme.

-- Bachelor's degree essay (if the Bachelor's degree does not require a thesis this should be clearly stated and an equivalent writing sample should be submitted)
+• Your Bachelor’s degree thesis (if the Bachelor’s degree does not require a thesis, this should be clearly stated and an equivalent writing sample should be submitted).

 Please note that the essay or writing sample should be sent directly to "Centre for Languages and Literature, Helena Nilsson, Box 201, 221 00 Lund, Sweden".